shmulisarmy/instant-open/README.md

 ### Additional Settings

 - `typing_speed`: Set to "fast" or "slow" to adjust the typing detection sensitivity
+  - "fast": More lenient detection, better for quick typists
+  - "slow": Stricter detection, better for slower typists
 - `extensions`: Enable additional features like "mtl" (move to top-left)

 ## Usage

 ### Application Shortcuts
-- Press `oa` followed by the configured letter to open an application
+- Hold down `o`, `a`, and the configured letter simultaneously to open an application
-- Example: `oat` opens Windsurf
+- Example: Hold `o`+`a`+`t` together to open Trello

 ### Website Shortcuts
-- Press `os` followed by the configured letter to open a website
+- Hold down `o`, `s`, and the configured letter simultaneously to open a website
-- Example: `osg` opens GitHub
+- Example: Hold `o`+`s`+`g` together to open GitHub

 ### Mouse Control
 - If enabled, use the `mtl` sequence to move the mouse to the top-left of the current window

+### Typing Mode Detection
+The tool automatically detects when you're typing normally and won't trigger shortcuts during typing.
+This is based on:
+- The speed between key presses
+- The `typing_speed` setting in your configuration
+- A lookback window of the last few keystrokes

 ## How It Works